grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>Containers allows injecting additional containers or modifying operator
+<p>Containers lets you inject additional containers or modify operator-generated
-generated containers.
-This can be used to allow adding an authentication proxy to a Grafana Agent pod or to change the behavior of an operator-generated container.
-Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
+containers.
+This can be used to add an authentication proxy to a Grafana Agent pod or to change the behavior of an operator-generated container.
+Containers described here modify an operator-generated container if they share the same name and if modifications are done via a strategic merge patch.
 The current container names are:
 <code>grafana-agent</code> and <code>config-reloader</code>.
 Overriding containers is entirely
-outside the scope of what the Grafana Agent team will support and by doing so, you accept that this behavior may break at any time without notice.</p>
+outside the scope of what the Grafana Agent team supports and by doing so, you accept that this behavior may break at any time without notice.</p>
 </td>
 </tr>